silnrsi/fonts/fonts/sil/narnoor/documentation/source/announcement.md

-fontversion: 2.000
+fontversion: 3.000

-- Redraw all Gunjala Gondi glyphs
+- Add more weights (Medium, SemiBold, Bold, ExtraBold)
-- Replace Latin characters with Source Sans
+- Latin characters are darker and smaller that the v2.000 release
-- Remove Graphite shaping
-- Improve OpenType shaping